zssszscnplane/GeoFS-ArcGIS-HD-map-addon/README.md

 # GeoFS-ArcGIS-HD-map-addon
-ArcGIS HD map for GeoFS
+ArcGIS HD map for GeoFS.
-press "d" to open the map console
+Press "d" to open the map console